BridgetKhursheed/Stuff/README.md

 ## Samples and simples

-This repository is used for testing on a poetry informatics project samples.
+This repository is used for testing on poetry and informatics project samples.